asnaqsys/asnaqsys.github.io/manuals/hosting/host-interactive-application.md

 ---
-title: "Hosting Interactive Applications: A Guide"
+title: "Hosting an Interactive Application"
 description: "Learn how to host interactive applications effectively.
 This guide covers essential tips for seamless user engagement and performance."
 ---